 The price of Bitcoin shows how much people are willing to pay for it at a given time based on their expectations regarding its future value.
 It’s the same as with the price of any other currency, whether fiat money or cryptocurrency.

-Since Bitcoin is still young and its market capitalisation is miniscule compared to that of the US dollar or the euro, its price is still very volatile.
+Since Bitcoin is still young and its market capitalization is minuscule compared to that of the US dollar or the euro, its price is still very volatile.
 It’s expected to become less volatile when the market matures.
-The fun part about it is no one knows when that will happen, as it may be in five, ten or twenty years into the future.
+However, the fun part about it is no one knows when that will happen, as it may be in five, ten or twenty years into the future.

-- The supply is limited – it’s capped at 21 million.
-There are currently more than 16.7 million bitcoins on the market.
+- The bitcoin supply is limited – it’s capped at 21 million.
+There are currently more than 17 651 950 (84%) bitcoins on the market.
 Reaching the limit of 21 million may take more than 120 years.

 - Technological development: improvements to security, anonymity, usability and user experience plus new features may increase usage of Bitcoin and positively influence its price.

-- Favourable regulations: if governments support the use of Bitcoin, that would bolster its price.
+- Favorable regulations: if governments support the use of Bitcoin, that would bolster its price.

-- New business solutions could arise that increase demand for Bitcoin.
+- New business solutions could arise that raise the demand for Bitcoin.

 - Public perception: if more people come to see Bitcoin as an attractive form of money or asset and trust it, that would increase demand for it and thus also its price.

-We may see the price of bitcoin fall in reaction to technological problems, ecosystem failures, unfavourable regulations, restrictions, negative media attention or other reasons for people to lose trust in the currency.
+We may see the price of bitcoin fall in reaction to technological problems, ecosystem failures, unfavorable regulations, restrictions, market manipulation, negative media attention or other reasons for people to lose trust in the currency.